INVESTING FOR THE FUTURE

 A Lifetime ISA can be thought of as a hybrid between an ISA and a pension plan.
 It’s for people aged over 18 and under 40.
 It has the benefit that the government will top up any investment with a bonus of 25% up to a maximum of £1,000.
 Once you turn 50 you won’t be able to pay into your LISA or earn the 25% bonus.

 But unlike a normal ISA, the money can only be accessed for one of two purposes: as part of the deposit on your first home, or to fund your retirement from age 60.
-If you take money out for any other reason there’s a withdrawal charge of 20% to recover the bonus, going up to 25% in April 2021.
+If you take money out for any other reason there’s a withdrawal charge of 25% to recover the bonus already given.

 Savings accounts

 If your grandchild has already reached their ISA limit you can boost their savings in an ordinary savings account.
-Even here there are tax-free allowances that apply to for any interest earned so they’re not the less popular cousins you might think they are.
-The rules are complicated and depend on all sorts of things, like any other sources of income, and you can find out more about this on the government’s website here.
+Even here there are tax-free allowances that apply to any interest earned so they’re not the less popular cousins you might think they are.
+The rules are complicated and depend on all sorts of things, like any other sources of income.

 Could you pay into your grandchildren’s pensions?

 If you’re thinking really long term, it’s possible to set up a pension in a child’s name.
-You can put in up to £2,880 a year which, with 20% tax relief built into the system, would take the total investment to £3,600.
+You can put in up to £2,880 a year which, with automatic 20 percent tax relief built into the system, would increase the total investment to £3,600.
 Some schemes will claim this on behalf of the scheme member but it shouldn’t be taken for granted.

 Your grandchild will get a wonderfully early start to their retirement saving, and that extra time can make a huge difference, thanks to the potential compounding of long-term investment returns.
-However, the young folk may be frustrated they can’t access the money until they’re age 55 or more, rising to 57 in 2028 and possibly beyond in the future.
-But when it’s time for your grandchild to retire, they’ll be able to withdraw 25% of their fund tax free.
+Although they may be frustrated that they can’t access the money until they’re aged 57 or more (and possibly beyond that age in the future), when it’s time for them to retire, they’ll be able to withdraw 25% of their fund tax free.

 Caring for your family